grafana/github-datasource/docs/sources/setup/installation.md

 1. Login to your machine as `root` user.

-1. In Linux/macOS, open your terminal and write the command:
+1. On Linux or macOS, open your terminal and run the following command:

    ```bash
    grafana-cli plugins install grafana-github-datasource
    ```

-   Similarly, if you are using Windows machine, use the following command:
+   On Windows, run the following command:

    ```shell
    grafana-cli.exe plugins install grafana-github-datasource